 Initially, in 1867, he was admitted to the North

-Thomas was well prepared for death, for he had witnessed the
+Thomas was a man well prepared for death, for he had witnessed

-loss of every single person that was closest to him: his father had passed away just prior to Little Will's birth; his adopted
+the loss of every single person that was close to him: his father had passed away just prior to Little Will's birth; his adopted

 father, Chief Yonaguska, had died one year after the 1838 Trail of Tears; thousands of Cherokee had died during the Trail